Probate Q&A Series

 Detailed Answer

-When someone names you as an executor (personal representative) in a will, you have a legal duty to manage the decedent’s estate.
+When someone names you as an executor (personal representative) in a will, you may qualify to manage the decedent’s estate.
 You can decline that duty or you can give up property interests you inherit through probate.
 North Carolina law provides clear steps for both actions.
 Follow these guidelines to ensure you comply with state statutes and avoid unintended tax or legal consequences.

 1. Renouncing (Declining) the Role of Executor Before Appointment

 If you have not yet received your letters testamentary or letters of administration, you can renounce your appointment.
-Under North Carolina General Statutes § 28A-2-6, you file a written renunciation with the clerk of superior court in the county where probate will occur.
+Under North Carolina General Statutes § 28A-5-1, you may renounce your right to qualify by filing a written renunciation with the clerk of superior court in the county where probate will occur.
 Your renunciation must:

 • Be signed, dated, and acknowledged before a notary public.

-• Cite the will (by date) and your intended action to renounce authority as personal representative.
+• Identify the estate and your intended action to renounce authority as personal representative.

-Once the clerk accepts your renunciation, the court will appoint the next eligible person under N.C.
-Gen. Stat. § 28A-2-2.
+Once the clerk accepts your renunciation, the court may appoint the next eligible person under N.C.
+Gen. Stat. § 28A-4-1.

 2. Resigning as Executor After Appointment

 If you already qualified and received letters, you must petition the court to resign.
 Under N.C.
-Gen. Stat. § 28A-2-6, file a petition for resignation with the clerk of superior court.
+Gen. Stat. § 28A-9-1, file a petition for resignation with the clerk of superior court.
 Your petition should explain why you can no longer serve (e.g., health issues, conflicts of interest).
-The court will consider whether your resignation would harm the estate or delay administration.
-If the court grants your request, it will order someone else to take over.
+If the clerk accepts your resignation, a successor personal representative may be appointed.

 3. Disclaiming or Transferring Your Inherited Property Interest

 Even if you keep your executor role, you may choose not to accept certain assets.
-North Carolina allows you to disclaim an inheritance under N.C.
-Gen. Stat. § 28A-19-1.
+North Carolina allows you to disclaim an inheritance under Chapter 31B of the North Carolina General Statutes.
 To disclaim:

 • Prepare a written disclaimer that identifies yourself, the decedent, and the specific property interest you refuse.

-You must file the disclaimer before you accept the property and within nine months of the decedent’s death to avoid federal gift-tax issues.
-After filing, the disclaimed interest passes as though you never inherited it, often to the next beneficiary.
+You must make the disclaimer before you accept the property.
+For a disclaimer to be a qualified disclaimer for federal tax purposes, federal law generally requires it to be made within nine months of the decedent’s death.
+After a valid disclaimer, the disclaimed interest passes as though you never inherited it, often to the next beneficiary.

 4. Voluntary Assignment of Property Interest